conjurs/weatherapi/README.md

-Weather API Backend with middleware using express nodemon js in memory + Frontend react login
+Weather API - assignment

+openweatherapi orm in memory backend api using node simple react frontend to that uses the api from the backend with a simple login - user1 password1